mwarkentin/django-watchman/README.rst

 Instructions
 ************

-1. Build the Docker image with the current local code: `docker build -t watchman .`
+1. Build and run the Docker image with the current local code: ``make run``
-2. Launch the Docker image: `docker run -it -p 8000:8000 watchman`
+2. Visit watchman json endpoint in your browser: http://127.0.0.1:8000/watchman/
-3. Visit watchman json endpoint in your browser: http://127.0.0.1:8000/watchman/
+3. Visit watchman dashboard in your browser: http://127.0.0.1:8000/watchman/dashboard/
-4. Visit watchman dashboard in your browser: http://127.0.0.1:8000/watchman/dashboard/
+4. Visit watchman ping in your browser: http://127.0.0.1:8000/watchman/ping/